nomeata/haskell-via-sokoban/01-intro.md

 We have seen how to use functions, but we also want define our own.
-And in a way, we have been defining functions all the time when we wrote `something = this and that`; this defined a function `something`, which just happend to not take any argument.
+And in a way, we have been defining functions all the time when we wrote `something = this and that`; this defined a function `something`, which just happened to not take any argument.
 If we want it to take any arguments, we just write give their names on the left: